thisdougb/thisdougb.github.io/docs/_posts/2023-11-02-we-were-promised-jetpacks.markdown

 <img src="/assets/manhikinginmountains.png" alt="Illustration of man walking in moountains." width="100%" height="auto">

+A few weeks go I decided to hike along the old French/Spanish border.
+About 250 km, over a week or so.
+With a backpack, sadly not a jetpack.
+I wanted remoteness, to try to understand my general lack of motivation.

 I have become increasingly disillusioned with working in the IT industry.
 Maybe in the past ten years, but overwhelmingly so in the last five.
 Too often it feels like a satirical tragicomedy.